 Follow in the footsteps of adventurer Levison Wood.
 As part of his epic Walking The Nile expedition, Levison walked over 4,000 miles from the source of the Nile in Rwanda to the Nile delta in Egypt where it flows into the Mediterranean Sea, part of which saw him crossing the Bayuda Desert.
 Making the crossing in March rather than July, this Secret Compass team can expect much cooler temperatures than those experienced by Levison.

 Where few have trodden

-Since Secret Compass lead the first commercial crossing in 2013, to our knowledge, no other commercial teams have made this crossing, putting this 2018 team in the select company of privileged, intrepid explorers to have made this journey.
+Since Secret Compass lead the first commercial crossing in 2013, to our knowledge, no other commercial teams have made this crossing, putting the 2019 team in the select company of privileged, intrepid Secret Compass explorers to have made this journey.

 Secret Compass runs expeditions with framework itineraries, rather than guided tours with set daily plans.
 Read more about Our Approach here.
 The following is the outline plan for this Sudan expedition – the ‘substance’ rather than the specifics.
 A fuller itinerary is provided in the Sudan Expedition Handbook which is available on request or upon application to join the team.

 All teammates should arrive at the team hotel in Khartoum ready for a team briefing with your Secret Compass Team Leader at 1800.
 After the team briefing and welcome team dinner head to bed for an early night, the real adventure starts the following day.

 After breakfast the next day travel from Khartoum to Metemma by road via the Nile’s sixth cataract at Sabaluka and the town of Shendi on the banks of the Nile.
 From here cross the Nile by bridge to Metemma on the opposite bank where the team meet their camels and their handlers for a briefing on the art of camel-riding.
 Then it’s into the desert to make first camp.